peopledoc/vault-cli/README.md

   -h, --help                   Show this message and exit.

 Commands:
-  bootstrap-env  Launches the given command with all secrets from --path... delete         Deletes a single secret. get            Return a single secret value. get-all        Return multiple secrets. list           List all the secrets at the given path. set            Set a single secret to the given value(s).
+  env      Launches the given command with all secrets from --path... delete   Deletes a single secret. get      Return a single secret value. get-all  Return multiple secrets. list     List all the secrets at the given path. set      Set a single secret to the given value(s).

 ```